harshpathale/practical-no.-1-DAIOT/README.md

 No.
 Arduino Raspberry Pi

-1.
-In the year 2005, the classrooms of the Interactive Design Institute in
+1.In the year 2005, the classrooms of the Interactive Design Institute in
 Ivrea, Italy, first introduced the
-Arduino board.
-In the year 2012, Eben Upton first introduced the Raspberry Pi device in
+Arduino board.In the year 2012, Eben Upton first introduced the Raspberry Pi device in
 February.

-2. Control unit of the Arduino is from the Atmega family.
-The control unit of Raspberry Pi is from the
+2. Control unit of the Arduino is from the Atmega family.The control unit of Raspberry Pi is from the ARM family.
-ARM family.

 3. Arduino is based on a microcontroller.
 While Raspberry Pi is based on a microprocessor.

-4.
-It is designed to control the electrical components connected to the circuit board in a system.

-While Raspberry Pi computes data and produces valuable outputs, and controls components in a system based on the outcome of its computation.
+4.It is designed to control the electrical components connected to the circuit board in a system.While Raspberry Pi computes data and produces valuable outputs, and controls components in a system based on the outcome of its computation.

-5. Arduino boards have a simple hardware and software structure.
+5. Arduino boards have a simple hardware and software structure
 While Raspberry Pi boards have a complex architecture of hardware and software.
 6. CPU architecture: 8 bit.
 CPU architecture: 64 bit.
 7. It uses very little RAM, 2 kB.
-While Raspberry Pi requires more RAM, 1
+While Raspberry Pi requires more RAM, 1 GB.

-GB.
 8. It clocks a processing speed of 16
-MHz.

-While Raspberry Pi clocks a processing speed of 1.4 GHz.
+MHzWhile Raspberry Pi clocks a processing speed of 1.4 GHz.
 9. It is cheaper in cost.
 While Raspberry Pi is expensive.
-10. It has a higher I/O current drive strength.

-While Raspberry Pi has a lower I/O current drive strength.
+10. It has a higher I/O current drive strength.While Raspberry Pi has a lower I/O current drive strength.
 11. It consumes about 200 MW of power.
 While it consumes about 700 MW of power.
 12. Its logic level is 5V.
 Its logic level is 3V.
 13. It does not have internet support.
-It has inbuilt Ethernet port and WiFi
+It has inbuilt Ethernet port and WiFi support.

-support.

 14. It has higher current drive strength.
 It has lower current drive strength.

-15.
-Some of the applications of Arduino are traffic light countdown timer ,
+15. Some of the applications of Arduino are traffic light countdown timer ,
-Weighing machines , etc.

-Some of the applications of Raspberry Pi are
-Stop motion cameras , Robot Controllers ,
+Weighing machines , etc.Some of the applications of Raspberry Pi are Stop motion cameras , Robot Controllers ,
 Game Servers.

-16. Operating systems are required in
-Arduino.

-Operating System is required in Raspberry
+16. Operating systems are required in Arduino.Operating System is required in Raspberry
 Pi.

 # Conclusion